stfc/PSyclone/doc/user_guide/transformations.rst

     the number of MPI-ranks-per-node set by the `mpirun` command has to match this value accordingly.

-    For instance if there are 2 accelerator per nodes, `psyclone.cfg` should have ``OCL_DEVICES_PER_NODE=2`` and the program must be executed with ``mpirun -n <total_ranks> -ppn 2 ./application`` (Note: `-ppn` is an Intel MPI specific parameter, use equivalet configuration parameters for other MPI implementations.)
+    For instance if there are 2 accelerators per nodes, `psyclone.cfg` should have ``OCL_DEVICES_PER_NODE=2`` and the program must be executed with ``mpirun -n <total_ranks> -ppn 2 ./application`` (Note: `-ppn` is an Intel MPI specific parameter, use equivalent configuration parameters for other MPI implementations.)